fxfan/scala-with-cats-ja/src/pages/monads/index.md

 - `pure`, of type `A => F[A]`;
 - `flatMap`[^bind], of type `(F[A], A => F[B]) => F[B]`.

-[^bind]: In some libraries and languages, notably Scalaz and Haskell,
-`pure` is referred to as `point` or `return` and `flatMap` is referred to as `bind` or `>>=`.
+[^bind]: In the programming literature and Haskell, `pure` is referred to as `point` or `return` and `flatMap` is referred to as `bind` or `>>=`.
 This is purely a difference in terminology.